Jodenee/Cadmium/tutorials/using_cadmium.md

 ![Image showing video download process.](../assets/tutorial/using_cadmium_assets/CadmiumDownloadProcess.png)

 ### 6. Exiting
-After you will be taken back to the main menu, to exit select the "exit program" option using the up and down arrow keys and press [Enter].
+After you will be taken back to the main menu, to exit select the "exit" option using the up and down arrow keys and press [Enter].

 ![Image showing how to exit Cadmium.](../assets/tutorial/using_cadmium_assets/ExitCadmium.png)